-All general ledger entries shall be in balance (debits shall equal credits).
-Source documentation shall be used to document all entries.
-All journal entries shall be numbered for tracking purposes.
-An automated numbering system shall be utilized by the district.
-The CFO, Assistant Business Manager, Accounts Payable Coordinator & Employee/Risk Benefits Manager, in limited instances, shall be authorized to create journal entries and to post journal entries to the general ledger.
+General ledger entries shall be in balance (debits shall equal credits).
+Source documentation shall be used to document entries.
+Journal entries shall be numbered for tracking purposes.
+An automated numbering system through PowerSchool shall be utilized by the district.
+The CFO, Accounts Payable Coordinator, Receptionist, Payroll Coordinator & Employee/Risk Benefits Manager, in limited instances, shall be authorized to create journal entries and to post journal entries to the general ledger.

 All payroll general journals shall be interfaced to the finance system by the CFO.
-All payroll general journals must be posted to the finance general ledger no later than the actual pay date.
+Payroll general journals should be posted to the finance general ledger no later than the actual pay date.

-All changes to the general ledger should be posted within the same month as the changes occurred, if possible, or as soon as practicable.
+Changes to the general ledger should be posted within the same month as the changes occurred, if possible, or as soon as practicable.
 At times, prior to closing the month, additional reconciling journal entries may be posted in accordance with the creation and approval guidelines.

-School Board Reports should be generated and forwarded to the Board for review.
+School Board Reports should be generated and forwarded to the Board for review by the CFO.
 The financial reports shall be reviewed by the School Board.

-All reports should be filed electronically for audit purposes including, but not limited to, the following:
+Reports should be filed electronically for audit purposes including, but not limited to, the following:

-- Cash General Journal
+Cash General Journal

 - General Journal

 - Check Payments & Check Register

 - Detail General Ledger

 - Summary General Ledger